-Anatomy of the extrahepatic bile ducts; drawing shows the liver, right and left hepatic ducts, gallbladder, cystic duct, common hepatic duct (hilum region), common bile duct (distal region), extrahepatic bile duct, pancreas, and small intestine.
-An inset shows the liver, bile ducts, and gallbladder.
+Anatomy of the extrahepatic bile ducts; drawing shows the extrahepatic bile ducts, including the common hepatic duct (perihilar region) and the common bile duct (distal region).
+Also shown are the liver, right and left hepatic ducts, gallbladder, cystic duct, pancreas, and small intestine.

 Anatomy of the extrahepatic bile ducts.
-Extrahepatic bile ducts are small tubes that carry bile outside of the liver.
-They are made up of the common hepatic duct (hilum region) and the common bile duct (distal region).
+Extrahepatic bile ducts are small tubes that carry bile from the liver and gallbladder to the small intestine.
+They are made up of the common hepatic duct (perihilar region) and the common bile duct (distal region).
 Bile is made in the liver and flows through the common hepatic duct and the cystic duct to the gallbladder, where it is stored.
-Bile is released from the gallbladder when food is being digested.
+When food is being digested, bile is released from the gallbladder and flows through the common bile duct and pancreas into small intestine.